-- 11. Meta-information (including catalogues of data sources and details of the scope of information held by public authorities and mechanisms for the provision of access to environmental information) EPA, APIA. - 12.
-Documentation on procedures of lower and upper tier enterprizes and/or facilities.
-According to article 111, paragraph 1, point 6 of the EPA, MoEW keep a public register of the data for carrying out the Seveso procedures.
+- on the results of the conducted monitoring; bulletins for the condition of the complex and significant dams and monthly and annual schedule for their use. - 10.
+Product information that enables consumers to make informed environmental choices - EPA (concerning the ecolabel of EU), Waste Management Act (instructions for recycling of waste), Protection Against the Harmful Impact of Chemical Substances and Mixtures Act. - Meta-information (including catalogues of data sources and details of the scope of information held by public authorities and mechanisms for the provision of access to environmental information) - EPA, APIA. - 12.
+Information on procedures of lower and upper tier enterprizes and/or facilities.
+According to article 111, paragraph 1, point 6 of the EPA, MoEW maintains a public electronic register of lower and upper tier enterprizes and/or facilities keep a public register of the data for earrying out the Seveso procedures.
 The register is accessible by the MoEW website.